blockops1/lemonade-v2/README.md

 Run your virtual lemonade stand and try to make the most profit in 7 days!
 You'll need to:
 - Manage your inventory (lemons, sugar, ice)
-- Set your recipe and prices
+- Set your price per cup
 - Choose advertising strategies
 - Watch the weather and adapt your strategy
 - Make smart business decisions to maximize profit

 ## 🎲 Game Rules

-1. Start with $20 initial capital
+1. Start with $200.00 initial capital
 2. Buy ingredients at market prices:
    - Lemons: $0.50 each
-   - Sugar: $0.25 per unit
+   - Sugar: $0.30 each
-   - Ice: $0.10 per cube
+   - Ice: $0.20 each
-3. Set your recipe (lemons, sugar, ice per cup)
+3. Each cup of lemonade requires:
+   - 2 lemons
+   - 1 sugar
+   - 3 ice cubes (all ice melts at end of day)
-4. Choose your selling price
+4. Set your price per cup (between $0.50 and $6.00)
-5. Select advertising options
+5. Choose advertising options to attract more customers
 6. Weather affects your sales:
    - Sunny: Best for sales
    - Cloudy: Moderate sales
    - Rainy: Lower sales
-7. Ice melts at the end of each day
-8. Game ends after 7 days
+7. Game ends after 7 days
-9. Your final score is your total money
+8. Your final score is your total profit

 ## 🔧 Development Setup